cyclosproject/cyclos4-ui/README.md

 }
 ```

+The `Configuration.apiRoot` seting points to the Cyclos backend.
+The default `api` value is used when the server where the frontend is deployed is proxying the requests to the Cyclos backend.
+An alternative is to set the full URL of a running Cyclos.
+In this case, make sure that CORS is allowed in `cyclos.properties` in the server.
+See [Access to the API backend](#access-to-the-api-backend) for more details.

 There are plenty of configurations that can be set.
 Most of them are covered through the various sections of this document.
 Customizing these settings require a bit of programming in TypeScript.
 So, using an editor with strong support for the TypeScript language (such as [Visual Studio Code](https://code.visualstudio.com/)) is recommended, specially when requiring a more advanced setup.

 ## Debugging

+Before running the development server, edit the `proxy.json` file.
+The `/api` entry should point to your Cyclos backend server.
+It is not required to setup CORS in this case, as the development server will proxy requests.

 To start the development server, with hot reload, which should be accessible at http://localhost:4200/, run the following command:
 ```bash